walquis/git-basics-team-project/docs/prework.md

 Visit the [GitGraph Plugin Install](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph){:target="_blank"} page and follow the install instructions.

 ## Browse history in a sample repo
-This repo records the project history of an imaginary five-member team: Ned, Nykhia, Dex, Deja, and Xavier.
+This repo records the project history of a five-member team: Ned, Nykhia, Dex, Deja, and Xavier.

 Although you won't be committing anything to it, feel free to git clone [https://github.com/walquis/git-basics-sample-project-repo](https://github.com/walquis/git-basics-sample-project-repo){:target="_blank"}.

-Open git-basics-sample-project-repo/index.html in your browser to view the website.
+Open `git-basics-sample-project-repo/index.html` in your browser to view the website.

-Point VSCode at the git-basics-sample-project-repo and use GitGraph to take a look:
+Point VSCode at the `git-basics-sample-project-repo` and use GitGraph to take a look:

 ![GitGraph of sample repo history](images/git-graph-of-sample-repo.png)